wanadev/obsidian-file/doc/obsidian-project-file-format.md

 ### Project

 The `Project` section contains the project objects serialised as JSON.
-Additionally, this section can be compressed using the *deflate* algorithm.
+Additionally, this section can be compressed using the *raw deflate* algorithm.

 ### BlobIndex

 The `BlobIndex` section lists the attached blobs.
-The blob list is encoded in the JSON format and can be compressed using the *deflate* algorithm.
+The blob list is encoded in the JSON format and can be compressed using the *raw deflate* algorithm.

 Example of `BlobIndex` structure: